Infrastructure

 Kenya expects construction of the 800-kilometre pipeline to begin as soon as the design work is finalised.

-The pipeline, which will move crude oil from fields in Lokichar basin to Lamu, is expected to be completed before commercial production begins by end of 2021.
+The pipeline, which will move crude oil from fields in the Lokichar basin to Lamu, is expected to be completed before commercial production begins by the end of 2021.

-UK-based oil giant Tullow, the developer of the Turkana oilfields, had last April pledged to begin design work from June 2017 before construction of pipeline gets underway this year.
+UK-based oil giant Tullow, the developer of the Turkana oilfields, had last April pledged to begin design work from June 2017 before the construction of the pipeline gets underway this year.

 Tullow, which has teamed up with Africa Oil and Maersk Oil, said it was in the final stages of talks with the Kenyan government on a joint development agreement that was expected to give directions on the project.

-A year later, the project has failed to kick off despite the fact that Tullow has already produced about 55,000 barrels of crude for export.
+A year later, the project has failed to kick off even though Tullow has already produced about 55,000 barrels of crude for export.

-The delayed project had last year prompted the Kenyan government to contract three local firms to provide trucks and oil tank containers to transport crude to the port of Mombasa by road for export.
+The delayed project last year prompted Kenya to contract three local firms to provide trucks and oil tank containers to transport crude to the port of Mombasa by road for export.

 Primefuels Ltd., the Nairobi-based subsidiary of Primefuels Group of Dubai, bagged the tender to supply 100 tank containers, each with a capacity to carry 150 barrels of crude.